Cysharp/UniTask/README.md

 }
 ```

-If you want to convert callback to UniTask, you can use `UniTaskCompletionSource<T>` that is the lightweight edition of `TaskCompletionSource<T>`.
+If you want to convert a callback to UniTask, you can use `UniTaskCompletionSource<T>` which is a lightweight edition of `TaskCompletionSource<T>`.

 ```csharp
 public UniTask<int> WrapByUniTaskCompletionSource()